margaretmf/margaretmf.github.io/poetry.md

 There's a new horizon ahead.
 There's a wide scope of opportunities.
 Dreams live within me to be fulfilled.
-A vision activates how i love and choose to live, act, and be.
+A vision activates how I love and choose to live, act, and be.
 There are great prospects ahead to love someone, learn about humanity, and grow an enlargened sphere of purpose.
 Seize the day, there's good luck.
 Carpe Diem.